FERPA (Rights to Privacy)

-- Right to consent to the disclosure of personally identifiable information, except to the extent FERPA authorizes disclosure without consent.
+- Consent to the disclosure of personally identifiable information, except to the extent FERPA authorizes disclosure without consent

-- Right to file a complaint with the US Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
+- File a complaint with the US Department of Education concerning alleged failures by the college to comply with the requirements of FERPA

 - Student name